monroyminerodiego/AOPP/ReadMe.md

 # AOPP (Automatization Of Processes with Python)

 ## Description
-The purpose of this repository is to publicly document a Python-based automation project that I developed.
-This project does not contain any sensitive information from the company for which it was developed, but it does contain the structure and all the files necessary for the project to be functional.
+The purpose of this repository is to showcase the creation of one of my professional projects.
+This project focuses on the automation of a business process where too many human resources were being spent.
+The implementation of a software that can automate this process generated an impact on the daily performance of activities and increased sales results by 80%.

 >[!IMPORTANT]
 >
->The documentation and publication of some file are still in progress; This version is not the final one.
+>The documentation and publication of some file are still in progress; This is not the final version.

 ---